ArsenyBochkarev/OpenJDK-RISCV-Intrinsics/docs/benchmarks/macro/SPECjvm2008/cpu/aarch64/disabling_crypto_intrinsics.md

 Serial		: 1fa0bc2c51185a02
 ```

-Due to possible trottling issues, the CPU frequency was disabled using `cpufreq` utility.
+Due to possible trottling issues, the CPU frequency was lowered to minimum (408 Mhz) using `cpufreq` utility.
 Before disabling:

 ```